 Most driver and rider fatalities and a proportion of serious injuries are tested for either or both alcohol and drugs.
 Even in a serious crash, truck drivers may only receive minor or no injuries, and as a result, may not be tested for alcohol or drugs.
-While alcohol is a factor in 29% of all driver and rider fatalities in South Australia there have been only two heavy vehicle driver fatalities with an illegal BAC in the last 5 years.
-Similarly for drugs, although 22% of fatally injured drivers or riders test positive to an illegal drug, there were no heavy vehicle driver fatalities that tested positive to an illegal drug (both results are from a total of 12 heavy vehicle driver fatalities tested).
+While alcohol is a factor in 27% of all driver and rider fatalities in South Australia there have been no heavy vehicle driver fatalities with an illegal BAC in the last 5 years.
+Similarly for drugs, although 21% of fatally injured drivers or riders test positive to an illegal drug, there was one heavy vehicle driver fatality that tested positive to an illegal drug.